Mass IN PERSON 8AM & 10AM -ONLINE at 10 AM Facebook Live

 The Risen Christ Catholic Church and the St. Joseph Catholic Church closed two sets of historical doors and opened a new set of doors to the future!
 The parishioners share their experiences of God’s work in this Church.

-The St. Monica Parish Council meets on the first Wednesday of the month.
+The St. Monica Parish Council meets on the second Wednesday of the month.
+Parish Council Members are as follows with a link to their email.

 Copyright © 2019 St Monica Catholic Church - All Rights Reserved.